sheilbronn/Manage-Gluon-MQTT/README.md

 * Installation of the "Mosquitto" packages mosquitto_pub and mosquitto_sub
 * Automatic remote invocation via SSH using private/public key authentication
-* Some version of Gluon or at least OpenWRT: So far, this script has only been tested on Freifunk München nodes with Gluon 2019.1.*.
+* Some version of Gluon or at least OpenWRT: So far, this script has only been tested on Freifunk München nodes with [Gluon](https://github.com/freifunk-gluon/gluon) 2019.1.*.
 Please let me know or open an issue, if you have success or problems with other versions
+* Optional: To ease debugging of the installation consider using the script [mqtt-grep-color](https://github.com/sheilbronn/mqtt-grep-color) (from my other Github repo)

 ### Command-line options / Invocation